 Application chaincodes: Applications can deploy and invoke application chaincodes.
 At deploy time the owner of a chaincode (application) should specify policies that will govern the impact of invocations of that chaincode in that chaincode’s state.
 These policies are known as endorsement policies.
 These policies usually contain:

-an endorsement specific part, i.e., defining how an endorser should “endorse” such invocations (included in the endorsing peer code in the form of ESCC), and
+an endorsement specific part, i.e., defining how an endorser should “endorse” such invocations (e.g., add signatures, included in the endorsing peer code in the form of ESCC), and

 a validation part, that is used by the committing peers to assess if the endorsement policy is satisfied for a certain chaincode invocation transaction (included in the committing peer code in the form of the validation system chaincode (VSCC)).